 Skin that is affected by eczema gets sore and broken when it is scratched, and can look wet and may bleed.
-This scratching is hard to avoid since the main distressing symptom of eczema is unbearable itching but, once the skin gets broken and cracked, infections can set in causing even more discomfort.
+This scratching is hard to avoid since the main distressing symptom of eczema is unbearable itching but, once the skin gets broken and cracked, infections can set in, causing even more discomfort.

 Emollient lotions and creams are prescribed for eczema and dry skin, and are, in their simplest form, mixtures of oil and water.
 Some emollients may also contain slight amounts of antibacterial chemicals (to avoid infection in broken skin), or steroids (to reduce inflammation).

-Emollient products range from being runny lotions to thick creams, and while they can be a very cooling and soothing treatment for eczema, the stickiness of the thicker products can sometimes make them a source of annoyance for children.
+Emollient products range in their consistency, from being runny lotions to thick creams, and while they can be a very cooling and soothing treatment for eczema, the stickiness of the thicker products can sometimes make them a source of annoyance for children.
 It is important to find a product that is suitable for your child to tolerate.

-Dry skin is more susceptible to eczema, and once the skin barrier is broken it is open to infection and further irritation from allergens.
-Scratching also causes the body to release histamine which further aggravates the symptoms.
+Dry skin is more susceptible to eczema, and once the skin barrier is broken, it is open to potential infection and further irritation from allergens.
+Scratching also causes the body to release histamine, which further aggravates the symptoms.
 Emollients work to reduce eczema symptoms by creating a protective barrier on the top layer of the skin, moisturising it and reducing water loss.
 The oil also provides lubrication so that the dry skin, which is often itchy and rough, will not be as easily irritated.

-Although emollients do not stop the underlying cause of eczema, they can calm and soothe the skin, and give it time to repair itself.
-For emollients to work effectively, they need to be used as part of a regular treatment regime.
+Although emollients do not stop the underlying cause of eczema, they calm and soothe the skin, and give it time to repair itself.
+For emollients to work effectively, they need to be used as part of a regular treatment regimen.
 This means that they should be applied at set times of day, and should be used whether they appear to be needed or not.